My says I'm a miracle!

 MOTHER (1) & (1) Insightful.

 ALL Might she be a little brighter the norm?
-I to boys it's frightful form!
+I know to boys it's form!

-ALL CHILDREN & ALL My mummy says I'm a One look at my face, and it's to see. since the day doc chopped the umbilical cord, It's clear there's no peer for a miracle like me!
-My mummy says I'm a That I'm as tiny and as shiny as a ball.
+ALL & ALL PARENTS My says I'm a miracle One look at my face, and it's to see.
+Ever since the day doc chopped the cord, It's been clear there's no for a miracle like me!
+My mummy says I'm a I'm as tiny and as shiny as a mirror ball.
 You can be all cynical, but a truth empirical.
-There's never been a miracle, a miracle, a as me!
+There's never a miracle, a miracle, a miracle as me!

-(Spoken) A Mrs. Wormwood, a child, the most precious the natural world can bestow upon us has been to you.
-A new human being, a life, a person.
-A new person is about to come into your life and bring you and magic and and wonder.
+(Spoken) A Mrs. Wormwood, a child, the most precious gift the world can upon us has been handed to you.
+A brand new being, a life, a person.
+A wonderful new person is about to into your life and you love and and happiness and wonder.

 MRS. (Spoken) Ooooowwwwwww! 'ell!

-Every life I bring into this restores my faith in humankind.
+Every life I bring into world restores my faith in humankind.

 (Spoken) Mrs. Wormwood, push!